 - Morningstar Portfolio Risk Score: 16 (Conservative)

-If you’re willing to take on a little more risk for a little more potential reward, you could move up from a short-term bond to something with more intermediate-term maturities.
+If you’re willing to take on a little more risk for a little more potential reward, you could move up from a money-market fund to a more traditional bond fund.

 Want to learn more about SWAGX?
 Check out the Schwab provider site.